kcdoran/kcdoran/README.md

 - 👋 Hi, I’m @kcdoran
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
-HTML,CSS,Bootstrap
+Javascript, Node, express
 - 💞️ I’m looking to collaborate on ...
 N/A right now my friends, as I am at the beginning of my journey, any and all help is greatly appreciated though.
 - 📫 How to reach me ...